cabaletta/baritone/USAGE.md

 - `build` to build a schematic. `build blah` will load `schematics/blah.schematic` and build it with the origin being your player feet. `build blah x y z` to set the origin.
 Any of those can be relative to your player (`~ 69 ~-420` would build at x=player x, y=69, z=player z-420).
 - `schematica` to build the schematic that is currently open in schematica
 - `tunnel` to dig just straight ahead and make a tunnel
-- `farm range x y z` or `farm range x z` or `farm range y` or `farm range` or `farm` to automatically harvest, replant, or bone meal crops inside of its range. if range is 0 then the range is limitless. default is limitless at from the players feats.
+- `farm range x y z` or `farm range x z` or `farm range y` or `farm range` or `farm` to automatically harvest, replant, or bone meal crops inside of its range. if range is 0 then the range is limitless. default is limitless at from the player's feats.
 - `axis` to go to an axis or diagonal axis at y=120 (`axisHeight` is a configurable setting, defaults to 120).
 - `explore x z` to explore the world from the origin of x,z.
 Leave out x and z to default to player feet.
 This will continually path towards the closest chunk to the origin that it's never seen before. `explorefilter filter.json` with optional invert can be used to load in a list of chunks to load.
 - `invert` to invert the current goal and path.
 This gets as far away from it as possible, instead of as close as possible.
 For example, do `goal` then `invert` to run as far as possible from where you're standing at the start.